-Making the decision to get your home organized is a great idea, so finding easy tips for decluttering is a must for what can otherwise be an overwhelming task.
-On top of making your house a little easier to clean, dejunking your home can also help reduce your stress levels.
+Making the decision to get your home organized is a great idea, so finding easy tips for dejunking is a must for what can otherwise be an overwhelming task.
+On top of making your house a little easier to clean, decluttering your home can also help reduce your stress levels.
 Believe me, I speak from the experience of someone working full time and raising four kids solo…it can be tough.
 Here are my thoughts to help you get it all under control in no time.

-However, the task of decluttering and organizing your house is a big job that can often take a lot of time and effort.
+The task of decluttering and organizing your entire house is a big job that can often take ALOT of time and effort.
 If you’re hoping to make the job a little bit easier on yourself, and the whole family (if you’re fortunate enough to have help that is), you’re in luck!
 Because I’m going to show you some of my secrets that help keep my sanity when getting rid of the excess.

 Before we dive into the process and all of the tips for dejunking, I’m just going to let you know what it means to do so in the first place.